-Even though my first overnight stop would be in Northern Ireland near Rostrevor the quickest way to get there was by travelling on the High Speed Ferry from Holyhead to Dublin Port and then driving for an hour or so mainly on motorways up to Rostrevor.
+Even though my first overnight stop would be in Northern Ireland near Rostrevor the quickest way to get there was by travelling on the High-Speed Ferry from Holyhead to Dublin Port and then driving for an hour or so mainly on motorways up to Rostrevor.

-Having taken a quick look around the areas close to the car park a spur of the moment decision led me to start the six mile return walk to the Ben Crom Dam but before doing that I took the opportunity to capture this view from the Silent Valley Dam looking in the direction I was heading on the walk.
+Having taken a quick look around the areas close to the car park a spur of the moment decision led me to start the six-mile return walk to the Ben Crom Dam but before doing that I took the opportunity to capture this view from the Silent Valley Dam looking in the direction I was heading on the walk.

 It was a less strenuous walk back to the car park after the exertions of the outward walk and climbing to reach the top of the dam.
 Then it was back to my base for the night and to plan for the next day.

 The following day I made my way along the coast passing through Kilkeel and Annalong before reaching Newcastle.
-I drove round the central area at least two or three times trying to find the right route to get myself a good viewpoint of the Mourne Mountains.
-Eventually I found the Murlough National Nature Reserve car park.
+I drove around the central area at least two or three times trying to find the right route to get myself a good viewpoint of the Mourne Mountains.
+Eventually, I found the Murlough National Nature Reserve car park.
 The dune system at Murlough is estimated at being up to 6000 years old and are the best and most extensive examples of dune heath within Ireland.
 Despite losing my way in the dunes I eventually arrived on the beach where I found the viewpoint I had been looking for.

 I spent the afternoon making the most of this magnificent view before travelling on to my next overnight stop close to Strangford Lough.